A Modular Graph-Native Query Optimization Framework: Preliminaries

-A \patrel~ is defined as $Q = (G_P, \mathcal{R})$, where $G_P$ is a pattern graph and $\mathcal{R}$ is a set of relational operators.
-The process begins by seeking matches for the pattern graph $G_P$ within the data graph $G$.
-Specifically, this entails identifying all subgraphs $G_S = (V_S, E_S)$ in $G$ that can be mapped to $G_P$ through a homomorphism, which is a mapping that preserves the edge relations and type constraints.
-The mapping is a function $h: V(G_P) \rightarrow V(G_S)$, that for every edge $(u, v) \in E(G_P)$, there is a corresponding edge $(h(u), h(v)) \in E(G_S)$ in the data graph, ensuring the preservation of edge relations.
-Additionally, the types of vertices and edges in $G_S$ must align with the type constraints specified in $G_P$, i.e., $\elemtype(h(v), G_S) \in \type(v, G_P)$ for all vertices $v \in V(G_P)$.
-The number of mappings of $G_P$ in $G$ is called the \textit{pattern frequence}, denoted as $\freq_{G_P}$.
-Once the pattern matching is complete, the resulting matched subgraphs are subjected to various relational operators as defined in $\mathcal{R}$, such as \project, \select, \group, etc., to process the pattern matching results further.
-The specifics of the operators will be elaborated in \refsec{ir}.
+Finding matches of $P$ in $G$ involves identifying all subgraphs $G'$ in $G$ {where} $P$ can be mapped to $G'$ via a homomorphism preserving edge relations and type constraints. {The mapping function $h: V_P \rightarrow V_{G'}$ ensures that $\forall e=(u, v) \in E_P$, there is a corresponding edge $(h(u), h(v)) \in E_{G'}$}.
+Additionally, the types of vertices and edges in $G'$ must align with the type constraints specified in $P$: {(1) $\forall v \in V_P, \elemtype_{G'}(h(v)) \in \type_P(v)$, and (2) $\forall e=(u, v) \in E_P, \elemtype_{G'}((h(u), h(v))) \in \type_P(e)$.} The number of mappings of $P$ in $G$ is called \textit{pattern frequency}, {denoted as $\freq_{P,G}$, or simply $\freq_P$ when $G$ is clear.} \begin{remark} The homomorphism semantics, which allows duplicate vertices or edges in matching results, is employed in our framework due to its transformability.
+Specifically, a plan using homomorphism semantics can be converted to a plan using other commonly adopted semantics, such as the no-repeated-edge semantics (used by Cypher) that excludes duplicate edges, by adding an all-distinct filter at the end of the \bgp~match.
+This makes our framework flexible and adaptable to different query language semantics. \end{remark}